ndming/torpedo/README.md

 Additionally, the [Slang](https://github.com/shader-slang/slang/releases/tag/v2024.17) compiler version `2024.17` needs to be downloaded and extracted to a location whose path is specified during CMake configuration.

-There is a small limitation when setting up a full Conda environment on Linux: the `xorg-dev` library, which provides support for X11, is not well maintained on `conda-forge`.
-This only causes issues when performing surface rendering on systems without Wayland.
+There is a small limitation when setting up Conda environment on Linux: the `xorg-dev` library, which provides support for X11, is not well maintained on `conda-forge`.
+This only causes issues when performing surface rendering on systems using X11.
 As long as `tpd::SurfaceRenderer` is not used, the Conda environment works fine at runtimes.

 ###### Using system packages
 The following components are required: